Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

 To describe the time evolution of $a_k$ for a generic $k$ we can observe that it increases when an agent with hyperdegree $k$ and opinion $B$ changes her opinion to $A$, or it decreases when an agent with hyperdegree $k$ and opinion $A$ changes her opinion to $B$.
 To compute the frequency of these events, we start by computing $n_{A,r}^\#$ and $n_{B,r}^\#$ under the HMF assumption.
 Let us consider again the focal agent $i$ to have hyperdegree $k$, let moreover assume $e_r$ to be the selected incident hyperedge with size $d_r$.
 In this group there could be a number $\omega$, with $\omega=0,\dots, d_r$, of agents supporting option $B$, and thus $(d_r-\omega)$ in favor of option $A$.

 Because we are interested into the classes, $a_{k'}$ and $b_{k'}$, we have to compute the probability that the above nodes with opinion $A$ and $B$ also have hyperdegree $k'$, for some $k'\geq 1$.
-To do this we recur to the concept of {\em excess degree} but in the hypergraph setting; more precisely we define the {\em excess hyperdegree} to be the number of incident hyperedges that a neighbor of the focal agent has, without considering the selected hyperedge $e_r$ containing also the focal agent.
-In other words, the excess hyperdegree of an agent is her number of neighbors minus one as illustrated in Fig.~\ref{fig:HHMFscheme}. \\
+To do this we recur to the concept of {\em excess degree}~\cite{newman2018networks} but in the hypergraph setting; more precisely we define the {\em excess hyperdegree} to be the number of incident hyperedges that a neighbor of the focal agent has, without considering the selected hyperedge $e_r$ containing also the focal agent.
+In other words, the excess hyperdegree of an agent is her hyperdegree minus the selected hyperedge (i.e., minus one) as illustrated in Fig.~\ref{fig:HHMFscheme}, stated differently, the excess hyperdegree counts the number of different hyperedges to which an agent can communicate her opinion, without taking into account the hyperedge from where she received the information.\\

 Letting $p_k$ to be the probability that a generic node has hyperdegree $k$, and $q_k$ the probability for a node to have excess hyperdegree equal to $k$, then

 where $\langle k \rangle=\sum_k kp_k$ is the average node hyperdegree, and trivially $\sum_k q_k=1$.